Nereocystis: Distribution

 The species is common along the Pacific Coast of North America, from Southern California to the Aleutian Islands, Alaska.
 However, drift individuals disperse with ocean currents further south into northwest Baja California, Mexico.
+Offshore beds can persist for one or many years, usually in deeper water than Eualaria or Macrocystis, where they co-occur.

 This annual kelp grows on rock from the low intertidal to subtidal zones; it prefers semi-exposed habitats or high-current areas.
-Offshore beds can persist for one to many years, usually in deeper water than Eualaria or Macrocystis, where they co-occur.
+It also does not grow in areas with breaking waves or swells.
+Its distribution is limited by the requirement of light for photosynthesis, and preference for areas of high water movement where the microscopic gametophyte stage will not be covered by sediment.